 The core curriculum

 - reflects the multi- and interdisciplinary goals of the department, emphasizing the interconnectedness of different facets of the medieval past.
 It is recommended for applicants who come with a background in any aspect of medieval or historical studies and a minimum of four years of undergraduate/previous studies.
 Students with a focus on Late Antiquity, medieval Latin, Byzantine, Slavonic or early modern Ottoman culture are welcome (Approximate time frame: 300-1600 CE).

 - includes an emphasis on modern research methodologies and intense work with the languages of medieval source materials.

 - are expected to be familiar with, and have basic research skills in their areas of specialty

 - should be prepared to become familiar with related topics, subjects and approaches that are not immediately or directly connected to their chosen main field or the subjects of their theses.

 Faculty members offer guidance, assistance, and supervision of the students’ own creative work and, naturally, information on fields that students may not have studied earlier.
-They also help students navigate on the international academic scene.
+They also help students navigate the international academic scene.

 The one-year Master of Arts degree is accredited in the United States and also in Austria.